[updated January 2022]

 For starters check out my latest video on Buffalo:

 The New and Improved Buffalo, New York

 I’m neither a sports fan nor a cold weather fan and I love Buffalo.
-To be fair, no, I have not visited in February yet.
-But I have now been here three times in as many years.
+To be fair, I have not visited in February yet.
+But I’ve now been here three times in as many years.
 And as a traveler who still has many more places to go, that is saying something.

 This is not your father’s Buffalo

 “We’re taking what Buffalo already has and is uniquely ours and turning it into our top attractions,” Brian Hayden, communications manager for Visit Buffalo, told me on our way into town from the airport.

 As a travel writer, of course I meet and often work with tourism folks.
 Even just talking to my friends at Buffalo Tourism is uplifting.
 Can you imagine working for a destination that used to be such a tough sell?
 I was told that parents expected and even encouraged their kids to move away to create a better life for themselves.
 Like many rust belt towns, Buffalo was in a depression and so were its inhabitants.
 And now, living in and working for the city is exciting and fulfilling.

 Today, Buffalo is telling a new story about rebirth.
 In just the last five years, it’s undergone a massive reboot.
 State money has been funneled here to revive the waterfront, infrastructure, and encourage entrepreneurs to start their own businesses.
 Millennials are moving back home to start new businesses.
 It’s an affordable town in which to experiment and create.
 New boutique hotels and restaurants are springing up like dandelions in the spring.